| Y2K: progress on compliance, but new work slows down

 bug problems in its sector, reports that the last business at risk of

+failure has managed to get itself off the danger list.
 The FSA tracks 400 high and medium impact groups but has always refused

 to link names to performance.
 Over the past several months, all those